jishnu2040/movie_collections/README.md

 ### 1. Pull Docker Image from Docker Hub

 To run the application using the Docker image hosted on Docker Hub, follow these steps:
+N/A : have to setup other image manually , so recommand to follow 2nd setup!!!
 1. Open your terminal.
 2. Pull the Docker image:
    ```bash